Categories: Architecture, architecture owner, disciplined agile delivery, Enterprise Architecture, People, Roles

 - Having the final say regarding technical decisions, but they try to avoid dictating the architectural direction in favor of a collaborative, team-based approach.
 The architecture owner should work very closely with the team lead to identify and determine strategies to mitigate key project technical risks.

 - Leads the initial architecture envisioning effort at the beginning of the project and supports the initial requirements envisioning effort (particularly when it comes to understanding and evolving the non-functional requirements for the solution).

-One of the key reasons for having this role in DAD is that the architecture owner, like the product owner, has a say in work items that are added and prioritized in the work item list (backlog in Scrum parlance).
+One of the key reasons for having this role in DA is that the architecture owner, like the product owner, has a say in work items that are added and prioritized in the work item list (backlog in Scrum parlance).
 While business value is certainly a prime determinant of priorities, completing work related to mitigating technical risks is also important.
-Additionally, a DAD goal is to deliver consumable solutions, not just working software.
+Additionally, in DA the aim is to deliver consumable solutions, not just working software.
 As such, sometimes it is necessary to add work items that are technical in nature, for example related to error logging/monitoring.
 Or perhaps work items need to be added to improve the continuous integration and deployment processes.